lichen-community-systems/Flocking/docs/nodejs.md

 ## Advanced: Using Flocking with Infusion in Node.js ##

-*Note: These instructions will only work with the unreleased Flocking 0.2.0 version.*

 A Flocking Node.js project is typically laid out in the following directory structure:

     lib/                <-- Contains your project's primary JavaScript files